caseywatts/caseywatts.github.io/_posts/2018-12-21-debugging-your-brain-3.md

 Children are usually taught the most simple emotions first -- like happy, sad, angry, tired -- and later they learn how to describe more complex emotions.
 You understand many more words than you regularly use, and this applies to emotional vocabulary as well.
 With practice, you can learn to wield a much richer emotional vocabulary.

-Automatic vs deliberate thoughts and feelings.
+Enriching your vocabulary can help you with both automatic and deliberate thoughts/feelings.
 The more you deliberately think using richer vocabulary, the more your automatic thoughts will use them as well.
 Nudging your automatic thoughts in this direction can substantially change the way you process experiences.

-The line between automatic and deliberate thoughts can feel blurry when you're working on this, and that's okay - it's a gradual process.
+The line between automatic and deliberate thoughts can be blurry, and that's normal.

 You can use an emotion thesaurus chart to expand your emotional vocabulary.
 Keep a reference like this one somewhere handy; print this one out, or save it to your desktop.
 There are many more resources like this online - some in circular graphs, some with more colors.

+INSERT EMOTION CHART

 The next time you are trying to describe your emotions, whether to yourself or to someone else, try using the reference.
 You may find a word a little more accurate than what you would think of naturally.
 You might also try a traditional thesaurus, or ask a friend how they would describe it.

 ## Homework

 * Print out the emotional vocabulary chart [from this article](https://hbr.org/2016/11/3-ways-to-better-understand-your-emotions), to have it handy next time you need it.
 If you can’t print it, make it accessible somehow: save it to your desktop or email it to yourself and star it.
-  * (optional) look for others to print, too - there are a lot of these available.
+  * Look for others to print, too - there are a lot of these available.
 * Try processing emotions a bit each day this week.
 Try a different tactic each day this week:
   * Schedule a time with a friend to talk about your feelings
   * Discuss a problem with a "rubber duck" for 10 minutes